Skip to main content

 Soy Protein and Improved Walking Speed

-Across all 3 available studies, soy protein supplementation showed beneficial moderate-sized effects on walking speed, with all 3 studies reporting statistically significant improvements.
-Effects were typically observed at 8-12 weeks (median study duration 87 days).
-The most-studied dose was 14.5 g/day in one of the trials, though dosing was not consistently reported across all studies.
-Evidence primarily comes from elderly or pre-frail/frail older adult populations.
+Across all 3 available studies, soy protein supplementation consistently showed beneficial moderate-sized effects on improved walking speed, with all 3 studies reporting statistically significant findings.
+The evidence base is small (3 studies), with effects typically observed over 8-12 weeks (median study duration 87 days), primarily in elderly or pre-frail/frail populations.
+No specific dose range or form was consistently reported across studies.

-• Studied populations: elderly adults, pre-frail and frail elderly, middle-aged and older individuals undergoing resistance training
+• Studied populations: elderly adults, pre-frail and frail elderly, community-dwelling older adults undergoing resistance training

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (studies with null results are less likely to be published or indexed).
-The network meta-analysis (2024) ranked soy protein as less effective than whey for walking speed, suggesting soy may not be the most effective protein source.
-The two individual RCTs were in Japanese and community-dwelling elderly populations, which may limit generalizability to other groups.
-Soy protein was typically co-administered with resistance training or exercise, making it difficult to isolate the independent effect of soy protein alone.
+Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (studies with null findings are less likely to be published or indexed).
+The largest study (n=5272) was a network meta-analysis that ranked soy protein among several protein sources but did not isolate soy's independent effect on walking speed; the other two RCTs (n=84 and n=73) had modest sample sizes.
+Doses and forms were not consistently reported, making it difficult to generalize specific recommendations.

 Doses used in studies